inkbear/cctappdocs/docs/guide_owner.md

 To build the CCT:

+1. Prepare the images with at 1280px x 1024px on a background of #7488de.
-1. Upload the audio files, image files, and .js file using the Media Manager making note of the folder path.
+1. Upload the audio files, image files, and .js file using the Media Manager. making note of the folder path.
 1. Enter the CCT metadata using the CCT admin